 80% of the Earth's inhabitants are not considered by designers of infrastructure, goods, and services.

-The D80 is a dialogue and celebration of our efforts to solve issues that confront the world's poorest 80%.
+The Global and Community Engagement Conference (formerly D80) is a dialogue and celebration of our efforts to solve issues that confront the world's poorest 80%.
 Together we are creating a better future.

 D80 is reformatting for 2020.
 Rather than our one-day in-person conference, there will be opportunities to learn and discuss throughout the fall, an art exhibit, a self-guided walking tour, and multiple opportunities to interact with our keynote speaker.

 The Importance of Community Discovery and Obligation: Strategies for Successful Project, Service Learning and Global Experiences

 When do you immerse yourself fully into a service learning project or global experience?
 When do you maintain a respectful distance?
 How do you respect the culture of the community you're engaging with?
 This session is designed for student leaders who want to learn strategies to understand their roles and thoughtfully prepare for engagement opportunities.

 The Pursuit of Social Equity and Representation: Impactful Classroom and Student Engagement with Keynote Speaker Meghan Kirkwood

 During a time of national and global uncertainty, it’s important to explore how our interactions with students impact their Michigan Tech experiences.
 Dr. Kirkwood will discuss the value of presenting diverse narratives in while remaining mindful of the unique viewpoints of our students.